03050903/LuckDraw/README.md

 ```

-> the layout just with your picture width and height.
+> the layout with your picture width and height.

 ```
 <cn.fanrunqi.luckdraw.LuckDraw